The Ultimate Guide to Coral Bay, Western Australia

 Relax on the Beach: With stunning scenery, the warm sun and the cool water, why not just spend the day relaxing on the beach?
 The beach in Coral Bay is large, has beautiful white sand and crystal clear water.
 Perfect for working on your tan!

-Snorkeling: You can book a Snorkel Tour from Coral Bay.
+Snorkelling: You can book a Snorkel Tour leaving from Coral Bay beach.
 Tour companies will provide you with snorkel gear and bring you out to the reef by boat.

 Fishing: You can take a charter trip, where they will take you outside of the reef.
 The water here is deep and so the fish are big!